Call for Papers

 - Submissions may be under review elsewhere at the time of submission.

-- Upon acceptance, authors must make a binding commitment to publish the paper in exactly one venue.
+- If authors choose the archival option and the paper is accepted, they must make a binding commitment to publish the paper in exactly one venue.

 - Archival submissions must present substantially new and original work and comply with ACL policy on overlap/self-plagiarism.